annotatedtmg/annotatedtmg/tmg/horace.md

-    socks; a starfish; a Panasonic DX-4500 with dual cassette heads; a Panasonic AM/FM DX-4500; a Panasonic DX-4800 with dual cassette decks; a Panasonic RX-FT500, the one with the dual cassette decks (also erroneously sung as RX-FT5000); a camera; a monkey jug; a pound of coffee; a reading light; some pastels; some whiskey; a glass; fine silverware; a WHPK coffee mug; plateware; a Marantz PMD200 Professional Series; a really nice, really old Panasonic; an original 1978 copy of *Ça plane pour moi* by Plastic Bertrand; a voter registration form which I'm extraordinarily grateful for; a wristwatch; a notebook; some plants; a subscription to *Road & Track*; a subscription to *Donk, Box & Bubble*, a blanket; a television; a record; brand-new microphone cable; a copy of Arab Strap's *The Weekend Never Starts Around Here*; the truly outstanding Arab Strap record; a sandwich; a table; a typewriter; and a Dictaphone.
+    socks; a starfish; a Panasonic DX-4500 with dual cassette heads; a Panasonic AM/FM DX-4500; a Panasonic DX-4800 with dual cassette decks; a Panasonic RX-FT500, the one with the dual cassette decks (also erroneously sung as RX-FT5000); a Panasonic SS-4700 with dual cassettes; a camera; a monkey jug; a pound of coffee; a reading light; some pastels; some whiskey; a glass; fine silverware; a WHPK coffee mug; plateware; a Marantz PMD200 Professional Series; a really nice, really old Panasonic; an original 1978 copy of *Ça plane pour moi* by Plastic Bertrand; a voter registration form which I'm extraordinarily grateful for; a wristwatch; a notebook; some plants; a subscription to *Road & Track*; a subscription to *Donk, Box & Bubble*, a blanket; a television; a record; brand-new microphone cable; a copy of Arab Strap's *The Weekend Never Starts Around Here*; the truly outstanding Arab Strap record; a sandwich; a table; a typewriter; a Dictaphone; an asp; a microphone; a Mr. Microphone; and a Fisher-Price toy microphone.

     If you know of others, please [let me know](../about.html#contact) and I'd love to hear about it!